Heart examination

 X-ray diagnostics

-X-ray of the chest gives us information about the size of the heart and lung function.
-The heart can become larger than usual in certain heart diseases.
-Pulmonary edema (water in the lungs) may eventually occur secondary to the heart disease, and this is read on an X-ray.
+Chest X-rays provide information about the size of the heart and lung function.
+The heart can become larger than normal in some heart diseases.
+Pulmonary edema (water in the lungs) can eventually develop secondary to the heart disease and can be seen on the X-ray.

 Holter – EKG

-Sometimes we want to record the heartbeat over a longer period of time.
-We then use a Holter-ECG which enables us to record the heart rhythm over e.g. a day.
-We put on the equipment at the clinic and a special vest is used which the dog wears.
-The owner receives detailed information about the level of activity, as well as keeping a diary of the activities.
+Sometimes we want to record the heart rhythm over a longer period of time.
+We then use Holter-ECG which allows us to record the heart rhythm over, for example, a day.
+We install the equipment at the clinic and a special vest is used that the dog wears.
+The owner receives thorough information about the activity level and a diary of the activities is kept.
 The cardiologist then reads the recording that has been made and assesses whether treatment should be initiated.

 Blood pressure measurement

-Blood pressure measurement is often used in the examination of heart patients together with the other examinations mentioned above.
+Blood pressure measurement is often used in the evaluation of heart patients together with the other examinations mentioned above.
 A special cuff connected to the blood pressure monitor is placed around the dog's/cat's paw or tail.
-The vet will record the measurements and will include it in the assessment when treatment is to be prescribed, e.g. if there is a need for blood pressure-lowering medicine.
+The veterinarian will record the measurements and take them into account when prescribing treatment, e.g. whether blood pressure-lowering medication is needed.

 Heart examination before breeding

-The Cavalier King Charles Spaniel is a dog breed that is more prone to heart problems and it is recommended to carry out a heart examination before the dog is used in breeding.
-The dog breed is currently prohibited from breeding.
-It is planned to cross the breed with another breed from 2024, and then it is desirable to continue the heart examinations.
+The Cavalier King Charles Spaniel is a breed of dog that is more prone to heart disease and it is recommended to perform a heart examination before the dog is used for breeding.
+The breed is currently prohibited from breeding.
+It is planned to cross the breed with another breed from 2024 and then it is desirable to continue the heart examinations.

 Veterinarian Elisabeth is approved to carry out these examinations on dogs.
 Therefore, as a breeder, you can order a cardiac examination of your Cavalier with us before it is used in breeding.